Peel Mental Health Taskforce

 The taskforce is committed to removing access barriers to mental health services and improving the patient journey of mental health consumers living in the Peel region.

-Established in mid-2021, the taskforce is focused is delivering strategies and projects that reduce mental health service duplication, increase collaboration and improve patient journeys.
+Established late 2021, the taskforce is focused on delivering strategies and projects that reduce mental health service duplication, increase collaboration and improve patient journeys.

 Read an update on the taskforce's progress.